A Tutorial on Extremely Large-Scale MIMO for 6G: Fundamentals, Signal Processing, and Applications: Signal Processing

 $\bullet$ \emph{Matrix Inversion Algorithms Based Beamforming Schemes}: Nevertheless, implementing the above conventional beamforming schemes can be challenging due to the channel matrix inversion operation, which can add significant computational complexity to the systems with large antenna arrays.
-The authors in \cite{[75],[52]} proposed a low-complexity expectation propagation (EP) detector for XL-MIMO systems.
-To reduce the computational cost of the matrix inversion in each EP iteration, they used polynomial expansion (PE) to approximate the matrix inversion.
+The authors in \cite{[75],[52]} proposed low-complexity expectation propagation (EP) detectors for XL-MIMO systems.
+The authors in \cite{[52]} investigated the uplink sub-array based architecture, where the sub-array based EP detector was implemented at each sub-array in parallel.
+When considering the sub-array based architecture, the matrix inversion at the EP detector could be computed recursively as \cite[Algorithm 2]{[52]}.
+Moreover, the authors in \cite{[75]} studied uplink PE-EP detectors, where the matrix inversion in each EP iteration was approximated by polynomial expansion (PE).
+Based on the low-complexity PE approximation, the PE-EP detectors had much lower computational complexity, i.e., $\mathcal{O} \left( K^2 \right) $, than that of the original EP detectors, i.e., $\mathcal{O} \left( K^3 \right) $, where $K$ was the number of single-antenna UEs.
+Numerical results validated that the proposed PE-EP detectors could achieve performance approaching that of the original EP detectors, which showed a good balance between the performance and complexity.

 At the same time, the authors in \cite{[54]} focused on the downlink multi-user communications and modeled the electromagnetic channel in the wavenumber domain using the Fourier plane wave representation.
-Besides, they proposed the leveraging Neumann series (NS) expansion to replace the matrix inversion based on the ZF precoding scheme.
+Besides, they proposed the leveraging Neumann series (NS) expansion to replace the matrix inversion in the ZF precoding scheme.
+More specifically, in the NS based method, the matrix inversion was decomposed into the main diagonal matrix and off-diagonal matrix, and then the matrix inversion could be represented based on these decomposed matrices.
+Numerical results demonstrated that the NS based ZF precoding could achieve similar performance to that of the original ZF precoding while avoiding high complexity matrix inversion.
+Moreover, applying 4 NS iterations to approximate the matrix inversion was efficient in achieving a good trade-off for the performance and complexity.